swodaemkram/Retention/README.md

 *************************************************************************************************************************<br>

-The paramiters are now hard coded but can be over riden by registry entrys <br>
+The paramiters are now hard coded but can be overridden by registry entrys <br>
 ----> HKEY_LOCAL_MACHINE\SOFTWARE\WOW6432Node\Retention<br>
       ---->DaysToKeep - Integer 32 bit - (30)<br>
            ExtensionToMonitor - NOT IMPLAMENTED YET !<br>